CyberFlameGO/svnpython/Doc/reference/executionmodel.rst

 If the global statement occurs within a block, all uses of the name specified in the statement refer to the binding of that name in the top-level namespace.
-Names are resolved in the top-level namespace by searching the global namespace, i.e. the namespace of the module containing the code block, and the builtins namespace, the namespace of the module :mod:`__builtin__`.
+Names are resolved in the top-level namespace by searching the global namespace, i.e. the namespace of the module containing the code block, and the builtin namespace, the namespace of the module :mod:`__builtin__`.
 The global namespace is searched first.
-If the name is not found there, the builtins namespace is searched.
+If the name is not found there, the builtin namespace is searched.
 The global statement must precede all uses of the name.

 .. index:: pair: restricted; execution